All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 How to integrate an avatar SDK with React?

-Install the MascotBot React SDK, import MascotProvider, MascotClient, and useRive, then render the character component.
-Connect an audio source for lip sync and set expressions programmatically.
+Install @mascotbot/react from the private registry, wrap your app in <MascotProvider apiKey>, and render <Mascot src="/mascot.riv" /> inside it.
+Add lip sync with useProcessAudio (offline audio) or useLipsyncStream (live voice), and read or write character inputs with useMascotInputs().
 The full integration takes under 15 minutes with zero native dependencies.
 See Step 2 above for the complete code.

 Can I use my own character design with a 2D avatar SDK?

 Yes.
-MascotBot serves as a 2D avatar creator that supports any Rive character.
-Design your character in Rive, set up the 16 required mouth shapes and expression states, export the .riv file, and load it into MascotBot.
-Any 2D character that follows the MascotBot Rive blueprint works with full lip sync support.
+Mascotbot serves as a 2D avatar creator that supports any Rive character.
+Design your character in Rive on an artboard named Character with a state machine named mascotStateMachine, wire the mouth shapes to number inputs 100–118, export the .riv file, and load it with <Mascot src>.
+Any 2D character that follows the Mascotbot Rive blueprint works with full lip sync support.

 What does a 2D avatar SDK cost?